Chefs’ Picks: Thanksgiving Leftovers

 Using pastry brush (or fingers), gently brush edge of each round with beaten egg white.
 Fold dough round in half to cover filling; press edge together to seal, using a fork.
 Lightly brush tops of empanadas with beaten egg yolk.
 Make sure to grease the pan or lay down nonstick material onto baking sheets.

 Bake at 400 degrees F for 10 to 12 minutes until golden brown.

 Barbecue master Myron Mixon prefers to keep it simple in the kitchen when it comes to turkey-day leftovers.
-For Mixon, who has won quite a few pitmaster competitions and recently opened his first restaurant in Chicago, the best way to use up that Thanksgiving bird is to keep it simple with a turkey salad.
+For Mixon, who has won quite a few pitmaster competitions, the best way to use up that Thanksgiving bird is to keep it simple with a turkey salad.
 This creamy dish is similar to a standard chicken version, as the bird is combined with red grapes and pecans, along with green apple for a touch of tartness and crunch.

 Turkey Salad Sandwich

 4 cups leftover (pulled) turkey, white and dark meat